madalin-fr/monte-carlo-git/README.md

 3. Profiling of serial implementation
 ![](images/serial_profiling.png)

-As it's seen above, the movementTill, generateRandomElements and fillMatrix take the most amount of time.
-They call resource-heavy functions for random generation and would clearly benefit from code parallelization.
+As it's seen above, most of the time is spent on the "generator.seed(seed())" calls.
+This could be easily parallelized.